Romantic decorating doesn't have to be relegated to the bedroom. It's easy to bring a soft, romantic vibe to just about any room in the house.

 Furniture should include a few decorative flourishes such as button tufting and carved details (not every piece or it will be too overwhelming).
 And while no room should ever be overcrowded with furniture, romantic rooms tend to include more decorative pieces simply because they look great, not just for practical purposes.

 Sometimes the difference between a romantic room and an average room is in the simplest of details.
-If you want to up the romance factor think about including some of these details to your existing decor.
+If you want to up the romance factor, then think about including some of these details to your existing decor.

 - faceted crystal